Parks & Open Space

 Brad will reimagine public space as a citywide system that serves all New Yorkers – connecting parks to plazas, schoolyards to streets, and communities to the green infrastructure they deserve.
 Back to Issues

-Brad has also taken on the unequal distribution of parks and resources.
-In 2015, Brad sponsored Local Law 98 of 2015, to increase transparency, ensure more equitable distribution of resources, and help address disparities in park conditions across the city, requiring the Parks Department to publish detailed, quarterly data on park maintenance and capital projects.
+• Over the years, Brad has taken on the unequal distribution of parks and resources throughout New York City.
+In 2015, Brad sponsored Local Law 98 of 2015 to increase transparency, ensure more equitable distribution of resources, and help address disparities in park conditions across the city.
+The law required the Parks Department to publish detailed, quarterly data on park maintenance and capital projects.